teabolt/dcu_eng_comp_projects_dataset/README.md

 ### Get all booklets

-See the `setup.sh` script.
+Run the `setup.sh` script.

-Results in `/booklets`.
+Find the results in `/booklets`.

 ### Strip PDF's

-Clean up the underlying PDF's.
+Clean up the original PDF's and put the results in `/booklets_stripped`.

+#### Remove pages

-PDF's should have only those pages that have project descriptions, i.e. remove cover, introduction, etc. pages.
+PDF's should have only those pages that have project descriptions, i.e. remove booklet cover, introduction, table of contents, list of projects.
 Search online `pdf remove pages` for websites that provide this service.

+Can also use the PdfTk multi-platform command line tool to remove pages. (see https://superuser.com/a/517993)

+#### Remove margins

 PDF's should also be stripped of margins that contain the booklet header, page numbers, etc.

-Search online `pdf crop` for websites that can do this.
+Search online `pdf crop` for websites or tools.
+May also need `pdf merge`.

-Results in `/booklets_stripped`.

 ### Convert PDF's to a text format (TODO)